Nick-vdM/MazeSolver/README.md

 ## Profiler.py
-This runs the maze generator, then runs the CSP and the RL on the same maze that was made for a given number of loops with increments
+This runs the maze generator, then runs the CSP and the RL on the same maze that was made for a given number of loops with increments.

+One important thing is that this only functions on Linux because it uses the time command from there to measure memory.
+Additionally, this means that it runs noticeably slower than it would directly through windows (about a factor of 3).

 ## ProfileParser.py
 This consists of two classes, the ProfileParser and the GraphMaker.
 Due to how